zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 ![tmux is your friend](/tmux-flow.gif)

 In my day to day work, I might have between 3 and 8 different terminal panes open on a single screen, depending on the task.
-Panes show up to do some work and get and output that can be easily piped to any other pane.
+Panes show up to do some work and get some output that can be easily piped to any other pane.
 Panes whose work is finished can get closed down, recovering screen real-estate for other tasks.
 I constantly reflow my workspace to my work.

 ### Desktops - with an s
 Awesome Window Manager allows me to organize my work across two external monitors into 9 Windows each.
 This is extremely handy and something I use everyday.